-SAGES is a student organization open to all English graduate students that focuses on helping English graduate students of all tracks (MA and MFA) develop professionally by providing members with tools to help them publish, present,
+SAGES is a student organization open to all English graduate students that focuses on helping English graduate students of all tracks (Composition, Fine Arts, and Literature) develop professionally by providing members with tools to

 Contact Dr. Hillary Nunn (nunn@uakron.edu) for more information.